aster-test-generation/Co-Aster-EMB/README.md

 In this documentation, we will refer to these projects as System Under Test (SUT).
 Currently, the SUTs are either _REST_,  _GraphQL_ or _RPC_ APIs.

-This dataset was previously known as EMB.
+> This dataset was previously known as EMB.
 It was rebranded into WFD since version 4.0.0.

 This collection of SUTs was originally assembled for easing experimentation with the fuzzer called [EvoMaster](http://evomaster.org).
 However, finding this type of application is not trivial among open-source projects.
 Furthermore, it is not simple to sort out all the technical details on how to set these applications up and start them in a simple, uniform approach.
 Therefore, this repository provides the important contribution of providing all these necessary scripts for researchers that need this kind of case study.

 __Black-box Testing__.
-For each SUT, we provide Docker Compose scripts to start the APIs with all their needed dependencies (e.g., databases).
-APIs are configured with mitmproxy and JaCoCo to collect information on the fuzzing results.
+For each SUT, we provide Docker Compose scripts (under the [dockerfiles](dockerfiles) folder) to start the APIs with all their needed dependencies (e.g., databases).
+APIs are configured with _mitmproxy_ and _JaCoCo_ to collect information on the fuzzing results.

 __White-box Testing__.
-For each SUT, we implemented _driver_ classes, which can programmatically _start_, _stop_ and _reset_ the state of SUT (e.g., data in SQL databases).
+For each SUT, we implemented _driver_ classes for _EvoMaster_ (currently the only existing white-box fuzzer for the JVM), which can programmatically _start_, _stop_ and _reset_ the state of SUT (e.g., data in SQL databases).
 As well as enable setting up different properties in a _uniform_ way, like choosing TCP port numbers for the HTTP servers.
 If a SUT uses any external services (e.g., a SQL database), these will be automatically started via Docker in these driver classes.

 **NOTE**: version 1.6.1 was last one in which we still updated drivers for JavaScript and C\#.
 Those SUTs are not built anymore by default, and latest versions of *EvoMaster* might not work on those old drivers.
 Updating drivers for different programming languages (and re-implement white-box heuristics) is a massive amount of work, which unfortunately has little to no value for the scientific community (based on our experience).
-Those SUTs are still here in WFD to enable *black-box* experiments (and to be able to replicate old experiments), but unfortunately not for *white-box* testing with latest versions of *EvoMaster*.
+Those SUTs are still here in WFD to be able to replicate old experiments, but unfortunately not for *white-box* testing with latest versions of *EvoMaster*.

-A video providing some high level overview of EMB can be found [here](https://youtu.be/wJs34ATgLEw).
+An old video (2023) providing some high level overview of EMB can be found [here](https://youtu.be/wJs34ATgLEw).

 [![EMB YouTube Video](https://img.youtube.com/vi/wJs34ATgLEw/0.jpg)](https://www.youtube.com/watch?v=wJs34ATgLEw)